lambda-dom/weidu_library/weidu_library/docs/libraries/arrays.md

 `merge_arrays STR_VAR arrays RET_ARRAY array`

-Merge `arrays` passed by name as a `|`-separated.
+Merge `arrays` passed by name as a `|`-separated stringified list.
 If there are common keys, the last one wins.

 `load_array INT_VAR col = 1 STR_VAR table RET_ARRAY array`